 Dutch matrimonial law before 1 January 2018 and exclusion clauses

 If you are married before 1 January 2018, under Dutch law, the ‘general community of property’ applies to your property.
 In short, this means that you share all debts and assets with your spouse from the moment you marry.
-This applies for debts and assests acquired either previous to the marriage or amassed following an inheritance or gift.
+This applies for debts and assets acquired either prior to the marriage or amassed following an inheritance or gift.
 This is independent of the name in which the assets or debts have been registered.
 This can have tremendous financial consequences when a couple decides to divorce.

-However, if you are married before 1 January 2018, you could have avoided these far-reaching and often undesirable consequences of the Dutch ‘general community of property’.
-The spouses can make a pre- or post-nuptial agreement.
-With this, they can agree on which extent they want to share their debts and assets.
+However, if you are married before 1 January 2018, you could have avoided these far-reaching and often undesirable consequences of the Dutch ‘general community of property’ by making a pre- or post-nuptial agreement.
+With this, spouses can agree on which extent they want to share their debts and assets.
 The testator can include an exclusion clause in his/her will stating the inheritance will not fall into the community of property.
 Sometimes, this exclusion clause is automatically incorporated in the testator’s will.

 An example: what happens if the husband inherits a sum of money and the couple is married before 1 January 2018 in community of property?

 Option 1: No exclusion clause in the testator’s will

-When there is no exclusion clause in the testator’s will, the inheritance falls within the communit.
+When there is no exclusion clause in the testator’s will, the inheritance falls within the community.
 This means that the wife has the right to half of it.
 This can lead to many conflicts when the partners get a divorce and will have to share their belongings, including their inheritances.
 The husband might find the situation unreasonable, especially when he is, for instance, not entitled to the inheritances of the wife.

 Option 2: Exclusion clause in the testator’s will